Christopher St John# WRIGHT

 For pictures from his photo album see the 'George-Powell etc.' annexe from the main page on this site.
 Have another photo of him with his brother George (on the right) taken by Hellis & Sons, London - see under his brother George.

-***************************************** Research etc. Apparantely he was always known in the family as 'St John' (presumably to avoid confusion with his father).
+***************************************** Research etc. Apparantely he was always known in the family as 'St John' Some of the later on references to 'St John Wright' in the Straits Times etc. probably aren't him.

 Found birth record on ancestry.